Toronto District School Board

 • Taps in kitchens, food preparation areas, staff rooms and childcare areas

-Yes.
-Drinking water in our schools is safe to drink.
-We follow Ontario regulations by annually testing, from May to October, our drinking water sources for levels of lead and flushing our plumbing on a regular basis to ensure the highest quality of drinking water.
+Yes, drinking water in our schools is safe to drink.
+We follow Ontario Ministry regulations by testing our drinking water sources for levels of lead and flushing our plumbing on a regular basis to ensure the highest quality of drinking water.

 Children up to six years old are more sensitive to the effects of lead because they are still developing, and their small bodies can absorb lead more easily than adults.
 That is why the legislation is written for schools and childcares.
 Buildings that house a full-time childcare or an alternative school for students under the age of 18 are required to be tested.

-As per our protocol and according to provincial regulations, the TDSB tests drinking water sources for lead at its 583 schools on an annual basis, from May to October.
+Testing of designated drinking water sources is completed according to provincial regulations on an annual basis.
 This is in addition to the water testing conducted by the City of Toronto.

 Based on sampling results specific to your school, there are three options: